This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Bevel Gear Cutting”.

 Denominator becomes ‘15’, therefore select 15 hole circle plate.

-This means that, after each operation rotate indexing crank by one complete turn and 5 holes in 15 holes circle.
+This means that after each operation rotates indexing crank by one complete turn and 5 holes in 15 holes circle.

 Case 2: Multiplying both numerator and denominator by 7